Where can Google Podcasts show your podcast?

-There are a few additional podcast services on Google with different requirements.
+There are podcast services on Google with different requirements.
 If you want your audio content to appear on any of the following services, you must follow the linked instructions.

 - Google news briefings - Prearranged news playlists based on general topic or provider; available in many locales.